nimbly/Proof/README.md

 The `KeypairSigner` is the preferred signing method as it is more secure than using the `HmacSigner`.
 The key pair signer relies on using a private and public key pair.
 The private key is used to sign the JWT however the public key can only be used to verify signatures.

-The `KeypairSigner` relies on a private and/or a public key as an instance of `OpenSSLAsymmetricKey` available in PHP since 4.0 with the `openssl` extension/module.
-You can load the keys using the `openssl_get_privatekey` and `openssl_get_publickey` functions.
+The `KeypairSigner` relies on a private and/or a public key as an instance of `OpenSSLAsymmetricKey` available in PHP since version 4.0 with the `openssl` extension/module.
+You can load the keys using the `openssl_get_privatekey` and `openssl_get_publickey` PHP functions.

 The private key is optional and only required if you need to sign new tokens.
 The public key is optional and only required if you need to verify signatures of tokens.